CatalogueOfLife/coldp/README.md

 #### nameID
 The subject name this relation originates from.
+Refers to an existing Name.ID or NameUsage.ID within this data package.

 #### relatedNameID
 The object name this relation relates to.
+Refers to an existing Name.ID or NameUsage.ID within this data package.

 #### type
 type: [enum](http://api.catalogue.life/vocab/nomreltype)